initialed85/cameranator/README.md

 - extend the persistence piece to be able to subscribe to push events
     - implied: work out how hasura does subscriptions (WebSockets?)
+- support timezones properly
+- have a configuration system that extends out to motion and the other services

 ## Technical debt